hhandika/nahpu/assets/docs/info/en/specimen-taxonomy.md

 Edit the taxon registry when the shared name record is wrong; change the specimen’s selected taxon when only that identification is wrong.
 Preserve scientific-name authorship and identification notes when they are available, and record the responsible Determiner.

+Use identification confidence and notes to document uncertainty.
+An empty species name is preferable to an unsupported species-level identification.

 ## Learn more

 - [Specimen Records](https://nahpu.app/en/usages/specimens/)